SAP/abap-file-formats/README.md

   [<content_type>.<language>.]
 <file_extension>
 ```
-The object_name, object_type and file_extension are mandatory.
+with mandatory object_name, object_type and file_extension.

 #### Object Name
 The object name corresponds to the name of the ABAP object.